 Only licensed bookmakers may apply to operate type I or type II gaming machines.
-For the purposes of this policy, a Gaming Machine includes any game, machine or device that accepts money or money's worth and which after play, operation or determination offers a prize or prizes in money or money's worth based on the use of superlative skill, chance or skill and chance combined.
-The Commission reserve the right to alter this definition.
+For the purposes of this policy, a Gaming Machine includes any game, machine or device that accepts money or money's worth and which after play, operation or determination offers a prize or prizes in money or money's worth based on the use of chance, or skill and chance combined.
+The Commission reserves the right to alter this definition.